trailofbits/osquery/docs/wiki/installation/cli-flags.md

 The total number of attempts that will be made to the remote distributed query server if a request fails when using the **tls** distributed plugin.

+`--http_user_agent=`

+The default HTTP user agent to be used by all communications.
+The default value is a concatenation of the content of the CMake build flags OSQUERY_USER_AGENT_PREFIX and OSQUERY_VERSION.

 ## Daemon runtime control flags

 `--schedule_splay_percent=10`